Kimluur/RiskSniffer/README.md

 install the certs in the browsers, and windows of the hosts you want to sniff/analyse.

-config the config file in de /src folder for your use case.
+configure the config file in de /src folder for your use case.

 There is a windows installer in commandline(certutil), but for example Firefox I could not figure out how to auto install the selfmade cert.